liangqing/syncrypto/README.rst

     syncrypto --rule "include: name eq README.md" --rule "ignore: name match *.md"

-the command above ignores files matching "*.md" but includes files named "README.md", the rules are ordered, it means that the rules in front have high priority than later.
-If a rule matches, then matching process will returned immediately.
+the command above ignores files matching "*.md" but includes files named "README.md".

+The rules are ordered, it means that the rules in front have higher priority than later, if a rule matches, the matching process will returned immediately.

 You can add rules in a file which looks like\: